Blog

 Psychobiotic bacteria

-While many psychobiotics have been shown to impact serotonin neurotransmitter levels in the brain or gut, very few psychobiotics have been demonstrated to affect the level or activity of dopamine in the brain when taken orally.
+While several psychobiotics have been shown to impact serotonin neurotransmitter levels in the brain or gut, very few psychobiotics have been demonstrated to affect the level or activity of dopamine in the brain when taken orally.
 L. plantarum PS128 is a notable exception.
-This strain has been shown to increase dopamine levels in the brain in animal studies, and supports sleep quality and mood in people.
-Neuralli Mood is a dietary supplement that provides 30B CFU of L. plantarum PS128.
+This strain has been shown to increase dopamine levels in the brain in animal studies, and people with sleep problems reported improvements in sleep quality and mood.

 Vitamin Supplements